pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 Pulumi lets you use your favourite programming language to define your infrastructure.
 Today, we’re using TypeScript, which means we have access to the Node API.
 This includes discovering directories and files.

-From GCP we can use a synced folder to manage the files of the website.
+We can use a synced folder to manage the files of the website.

 We need to add the synced-folder package from npm, to easiyl upload files to the Cloud Storage Bucket.